Skip to main content

 The specific windows build of .NET 8.0 and the SDK is required for VRCOSC's SDK due to certain Windows integrations, and for people building on slightly different versions of Windows.
 Any changes to these requirements will be pinged about, so make sure if you're making a module to be in the Discord server.

-2 - Making a Module
+2 - Creating a Module

-.
-We'll use this name for now, but it can be whatever you like.
-Just keep in mind that this name should be unique and I recommend ending the class name in Module
+In your project create a new CS file and call it your module's name.
+We'll use TestModule as the name for now, but it can be whatever you like.
+Just keep in mind that this name should be unique and we recommend ending the class name in Module just for cleanliness.
+As VRCOSC now works using packages which have an ID, the name of the module is less of a concern now.

 At the very least you need the 3 attributes listed below.
 They indicate the display title, display description, and type of module you're making.
-You also need the class to extend the Module
+You also need the class to extend the Module class from the SDK.

 [ModuleTitle("My Test Module")]